indrayam/spinnaker-the-hard-way/LocalGitInstallation.md

 - Installed on my Mac running macOS Sierra (10.12.6)
 - MacBook Pro (15" 2016); 16 GB RAM; 2.6 GHz Intel Core i7

+## Key File/Folder Locations

+- `~/.hal`
+> This is the folder where `hal` stores its configuration(s) for the Spinnaker deployment on your laptop.
+- `~/.spinnaker`
+> This is the folder that your Spinnaker microservices read from. `hal deploy apply` generates files in this folder for the individual microservices.
+- `~/dev/spinnaker`
+> This is the folder where we will be forking and cloning all the Spinnaker microservices. `hal` command will create additional folders here:
+> - `logs` where the log and error files for each microservice that's running is stored
+> - `scripts` where the start/stop scripts for each microservice is stored
+> -`*.pid` files for each microservice that's running

 ## Assumptions

 - You have a GitHub account